Three Essential Next Steps to be an Effective Sustainable Traveller

 The bonus is, afterwards – you understand.

 There’s one thing that you can say links such examples together.
-They all involve underestimating the importance of understanding.
+They all involve underestimating the importance of taking the time to understand.

 You would not see a martial arts master waste movement.
 Nor would an expert diver appear to move very much at all.
 A witty remark needs only a few words – or it ceases to be clever.
 The person who changes hearts isn’t the one who lectures with many words, but the one who shows empathy with few – or none at all.